talyaron/Fullstack-Jun2024/03-CSS/03 - box-model - 09-07-2024/Home puzzle/instructions/instructions.md

 3. Use your best judgment to create reusable and efficient CSS code.
 4. Implement all sizes and color variants visible in the image.
 5. The buttons should not be order in a grid, as you see in the image.

+ *  Those of you who want to challenge themselves can recreate the buttons as they appear in the image "challange.png" in the same folder.
+ *  You can see the source in this link: https://m3.material.io/develop/web